dfreeman/ember-ace/README.md

  - `suggestCompletions`: an action to supply your own completion suggestions (see below for details)

 #### Overlays
+ - `overlays`: an array of objects describing notices that should be overlaid on the editor, each containing the following keys:
+   - `type`: one of `error`, `warning` or `info`, which will impact the icon that appears on the overlaid row
+   - `text`: text for a tooltip that will appear when the user hovers the overlay icon
+   - `range`: an `Ace.Range` instance denoting the section of text to be marked
+   - `class`: a string containing any classes that should be added to the element(s) overlaying the marked text (an `ember-ace-${type}` class will automatically be applied)

+Note that `overlays` is actually shorthand for configuring the following two options individually:
- - `markers`: an array of marker objects, each containing the following keys:
+ - `markers`: an array of text marker objects, each containing the following keys:
    - `class`: the class name that should be applied to the element(s) overlaying the marked text
    - `range`: an `Ace.Range` instance denoting the section of text to be marked
    - `inFront`: a boolean (default `true`) indicating whether the marker should be in front of or behind the text layer